fahernandez/AIE2/15_A2A_LangGraph/README.md

 Do this by creating a Simple Agent that can make API calls to the 🤖Agent Node above through the A2A protocol.

+#### Answer
+The LangGraph Graph can be found at `app/simple_a2a_agent.py`

 ### ❓ Question #1:

 What are the core components of an `AgentCard`?

+#### Answer
+An AgentCard is a structured metadata profile that describes an AI agent’s identity and capabilities within the A2A protocol.
+It includes basic information such as the agent’s name, description, endpoint URL, and version, as well as the types of input and output content it supports.
+Additionally, it outlines the agent’s functional abilities through a capabilities object (e.g., support for streaming and push notifications) and a list of skills, each detailing a specific area of expertise with identifiers, descriptions, tags, and example queries.
+This comprehensive summary allows other systems to easily discover and interact with the agent based on its declared features and supported tasks.

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?

+#### Answer
+A2A and similar protocols are important because they provide a standardized way to define and communicate an agent’s capabilities and interface.
+Without such standards, APIs can vary widely in structure, making integration and interoperability difficult and requiring custom solutions for each case.
+Standardization enables easier discovery—by publishing public and private agent cards, others can quickly understand what an agent can do without needing access to its internal implementation.
+This promotes transparency, reusability, and more seamless collaboration between different agents and systems.

 ### 🚧 Advanced Build: